Environmental Nature Center

 Background Statement

 In 1972, teachers, students, and community volunteers transformed an abandoned gully beside Newport Harbor High School into a vibrant environmental education center.
-Since then, the Environmental Nature Center (ENC) has become a 5-acre campus in Newport Beach, offering hands-on, environmental-based science education to over 51,000 people each year.
+Since then, the Environmental Nature Center (ENC) has grown into a 5-acre campus in Newport Beach, offering hands-on, environmental-based science education to more than 50,000 people each year.
 The campus showcases 15 California native plant communities, walking trails, fossil specimen areas, a butterfly house, an amphitheater, and a Compost Learning Lab.
-Enhancing these outdoor spaces is the 8,500-square-foot Learning Center and Museum, the first LEED (Leadership in Energy and Environmental Design) Platinum Certified building in Orange County when it opened in 2008—a testament to our enduring commitment to sustainable design.
-Each year, the ENC engages community members through diverse programs, including school field trips, Traveling Naturalist visits, nature camps, community events, and professional development workshops.
+Enhancing these outdoor spaces is the 8,500-square-foot Learning Center and Museum, the first LEED (Leadership in Energy and Environmental Design) Platinum Certified building in Orange County when it opened in 2008—an enduring testament to ENC’s commitment to sustainable design.

 Impact Statement